jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

     (viii) called out under any enactment to render assistance in a disaster; or (ix) present, whether in uniform or not, when members of the Armed Forces are parading or undergoing training; or (x) in uniform:
-  (d) all airmen of any additional air force raised in accordance with section 11(5)﻿(d) of the Defence Act 1990.
+  (d) all aviators of any additional air force raised in accordance with section 11(5)﻿(d) of the Defence Act 1990.

 ### 7 Provisions of Act may be modified, etc, in relation to certain classes of persons
 [Repealed]